duck-wad/FEA-of-Euler-Bernoulli-Beams/README.md

 # FEA of Euler-Bernoulli Beams

 - This repository contains code to create a beam with boundary conditions and loads, and analyze the displacements and reactions using the Finite Element Method for Euler-Bernoulli beams.
-- This was made as a simple exercise to improve my coding skills and learn about the FEA process!
 - Python scripts are used to generate a text input file which is read by a C++ program to perform the FEA.
 Python code then reads the C++ output from a CSV and performs post-processing exercises like plotting deformations and making BMD/SFD.

 ## Generating the Input